dukesky/Deep-Learning-Projects-Include-basic-CNN-and-RNN/STEP5/README.md

 `print(y.shape, sr, mat.shape)`

 #### 3.6 Sample length
-The full audio les are  10 minutes long.
+The full audio files are 10 minutes long.
 It might be too long to train an RNN.
 You can create multiple 3-10 seconds samples from every utterance and assign them the same label as the original utterance.
 The choice of sequence length is up to you, and you are encouraged to experiment with that.
 You can follow existing literature such as [1, 2].
 Please note that the held out test set might have short and as well as long utterances.
 #### 3.7 Submission Material
-You will submit a \streaming model" based on your training.
+You will submit a "streaming model" based on your training.
 The conversion for the sequence- trained model and the streaming model can be done as shown in lecture (see mind reader.py).
 You streaming model should give three output scores (probabilities) for each 10 msec feature vector that it accepts { i.e., there are the probability of English, Hindi, and Mandarin.
-In doing your own self-evaluation, you should plot these scores as a function of time for sample input les.
+In doing your own self-evaluation, you should plot these scores as a function of time for sample input files.
 ### 4 Evaluation
-Classication accuracy will be the primary metric for test set evaluation.
+Classification accuracy will be the primary metric for test set evaluation.
 The classication decision will be based on the average of the probabilities over time.
 ### 5 Submission
 Please keep an eye on Piazza for submission related information.
 The above is a guideline and the